Where Is Sports Betting Legal? Every State, Explained (2026)

 Do I have to live in a state to bet there?
 No, you have to be there.
 Apps verify physical location by geolocation; visitors can bet like residents while inside the state.

 Is betting from a banned state ever legal?
 No. Sites that accept you from California or Texas are offshore and unregulated.
-No state or federal agency protects your funds there.
+No state or federal agency protects your funds there, and in some states the law reaches the bettor as well as the operator.
+See offshore sportsbooks.

 Why did everything change in 2018?
 One Supreme Court case: Murphy v.
 NCAA (decided May 14, 2018).
 New Jersey argued PASPA unconstitutionally forced states to keep bans on their books.
 The Court agreed, and the state-by-state era began.

 How fast is the map still changing?
-Missouri launched in December 2025, Wisconsin passed its online law in 2026, and Kentucky changed its age rule in April 2026.
+Missouri launched in December 2025, Wisconsin passed its online law in April 2026, Kentucky’s age rise to 21 took effect in July 2026, and Minnesota passed the first state prediction-market ban in May 2026.
 This page carries a “last verified” date because the map genuinely moves every few months.

 Sources